 Xián is one of the oldest cities in China.
 Known as the starting point of the Silk Road, in modern China, Xián has emerged as an important cultural hub for China.
-Many tourist often add a few days in Xián as part of their trip to Beijing.
-This is not surprising considering that it only takes 4.5 hours to travel to Xián from Beijing via the High Speed Train.
-Xián’s claim to fame is the Terracotta Army Statues of Emperor Qin Shi Huang, however there are more than meets the eye with this up and coming Chinese megacity.
-Here are 6 unmissable reasons why you should have the amazing city of Xián, China in your bucket list.
+Many tourists often add a few days in Xián as part of their trip to Beijing.
+This is not surprising considering that it only takes 4.5 hours to travel to Xián from Beijing via the High-Speed Train.
+Xián’s claim to fame is the Terracotta Army Statues of Emperor Qin Shi Huang, however, there are more than meets the eye with this up and coming Chinese megacity.
+Here are 6 unmissable reasons why you should have the amazing city of Xián, China on your bucket list.

 The terracotta warriors exhibit was one of our bucket list items and we were ecstatic to have finally seen it.
-It is a must see attractions if you are visiting China.
+It is a must-see attraction if you are visiting China.
 The terracotta army is a collection of terracotta sculptures depicting the armies of the first Emperor of China.
 It is a form of funerary art buried with the emperor and whose purpose was to protect the emperor in his afterlife.

 At the exhibit, you get to see the statue up close which is pretty cool.
 The workmanship of these statues is mind-boggling as they look so lifelike!

 If you are a thrill seeker and have the extra time to travel out of Xián city, then lo and behold, Xian has what is known as the ‘most dangerous hiking trail in the world’.
 Sounds so exciting right?
 Mount Hua is located around 2 hours drive from Xian city.
 It is accessible by train or on the bus.